BEST CLAM CHOWDER

 Ingredients

-• Chopped chives or green onions, for garnish
+• Chopped Fresh Chives or Green Onions for garnish

 Instructions